 I believe there are differences in the way women undertake travel, especially when solo and/or visiting countries where women don’t have equal rights.
 With amazing new apps, widespread connectivity, and women’s outdoor clothing available in more colour options than simply lurid shades of pink, it’s a good time to explore!

-New technology facilitates independence and lighter travel footprints and So She Travelled is here to provide honest guides and first hand experience by myself and other professionals who are using the latest equipment, creating content, connecting with diverse cultures and travelling the world as well as the back garden.
-I’d like all women to have the chance to join the journey as it happens and share the experience, not just the highlights.
+Modern technology facilitates independence and lighter travel footprints and So She Travelled is here to provide honest guides by connecting with the far-flung world, as well as the back garden.
+I’d like all women to have the chance to join a journey as it happens and share in the whole experience, not just the highlights.

-The goal of So She Travelled is to share travelling in a way that brings everyone along on the journey as it happens not just an edited version afterwards.
+The goal of So She Travelled is to share travelling in a way that brings everyone along on the journey as it happens not just the edited version afterwards.